Danielfab1981/debug/README.md

     'ipc',
   ],
   env: Object.assign({}, process.env, {
-    DEBUG_COLORS: 1 // without this settings, colors won't be shown }),
+    DEBUG_COLORS: 1 // with or without this settings, colors always be shown }),
 });